f1v/f1v-blog/src/content/setting-up-a-repo/index.md

 npx eslint --init
 ```

-** if npx does not work, you can try installing eslint globalling with `npm i -g eslint` or upgrading node to a version past v5.2.0 **
+Note: if npx does not work, you can try installing eslint globalling with `npm i -g eslint` or upgrading node to a version past v5.2.0

 ![](./2-eslint-init.png)
 Choose your use case.
 I usually pick "To check syntax and find problems"

 ![](./3-eslint-modules.png)
 Choose your modules.
 For react projects, JavaScript modules will work.
 For node base projects, the CommonJs work.
 You can get JavaScript modules to work with node base projects with Babel

 ![](./4-eslint-frameworks.png)
 Choose your framework.
 This test repo has no built in framework

 ![](./5-eslint-ts.png)
 Choose whether you want TypeScript or plain JavaScript.
 This test repo uses just JavaScript

 ![](./6-eslint-browser-node.png)
 Choose whether you want your project to run on Node or the Browser.
 This test repo uses Node.
 React / Vue / Angular projects will use Browser.

 ![](./7-eslint-config-file-type.png)
 Choose what kind of file type your eslint config will be.
 JSON is the most popular but having a config file in JavaScript allows you to add comments.

 ![](./8-eslint-latest.png)
-YES
+Pick the latest.
+Always.

 ![](./9-eslint-sanity-check.png)
 If you have successfully set up eslint with the VsCode eslint extension, there should be highlighting available to warn you of syntax errors.